open-sauced/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 - **Benchmarking**: Use OpenSauced to establish current metrics as benchmarks, setting realistic targets for improvement.
 - **Timeline**: Set a clear timeline for achieving these goals, creating a sense of urgency and momentum.

-## Understanding and Interpreting Open Source Project Data
+## Understanding and Interpreting Open Source Metrics

 Understanding and interpreting data helps us to understand and share the story behind the numbers.
 Some ways to do this include: